Segmentation

 Examples of segmentation analysis

-Let's see some examples of segmentation analysis:
+Let's look at some examples of segmentation analysis:

 This can be done by simply creating two user segments in the segments panel (left side of the page).

 You can do this by creating a simple formula under the segment panels.
-The formula should be A / B
+The formula should be A / B, where A refers to the first segment and B refers to the second segment.

-event, which can be great for our hypothetical SaaS business.
+As you can see, there are, on average, 50 page visits per Trial started event, which is great for our hypothetical SaaS business.
 However, I want to see the big picture.
 Let's zoom out and see how this measurement has changed over the last six months.
-For this, I need to change the time horizon to 6M
+To do this, I need to change the time horizon to 6M and use the weekly trend measurement type.

 Segmentation features